 Even if the situation does not lead to criminal charges or result in a criminal conviction, the licensee may still face civil liability.
-The victim or his survivors could sue the licensee for the harm from the licensee's use of deadly force.
+The victim or the victim's survivors could sue the licensee for the harm from the licensee's use of deadly force.
 A "wrongful death" lawsuit or "tort action" is a common legal action for money damages.
 A civil action does not involve a criminal penalty such as incarceration, but both a criminal and civil case can be brought based on the same incident.

-In any civil case, the victim or his survivors must prove it is more probable than not that the licensee's use of force was inappropriate or excessive and it caused the victim's injuries or death.
-If this is proven, the victim or his survivors may be entitled to recover money from the licensee as punishment and/or compensation.
+In any civil case, the victim or the victim's survivors must prove it is more probable than not that the licensee's use of force was inappropriate or excessive and it caused the victim's injuries or death.
+If this is proved, the victim or the victim's survivors may be entitled to recover money from the licensee as punishment and/or compensation.